Here comes the Joro spider!

-The good news is the Joro spider is beautiful, with bright yellow and black stripes and about the size of a palm of the hand.
+The good news is that the Joro spider is beautiful, with bright yellow and black stripes and about the size of a palm of the hand.
 They also eat pests such as stink bugs, lantern flies and lady beetles.

-“These are beautiful spiders which may provide important ecosystem services including biological control of crop pests such as Brown Marmorated Stink Bugs or Spotted Lanternfly with which they have an ancient association in their native range in eastern Asia,” said Michael Raupp, an entomologist at the University of Maryland.
+“These are beautiful spiders which may provide important ecosystem services, including biological control of crop pests such as Brown Marmorated Stink Bugs or Spotted Lanternfly with which they have an ancient association in their native range in eastern Asia,” said Michael Raupp, an entomologist at the University of Maryland.

-But the bad news is their webs are often spun in trees, so it’s possible to walk, run or bike face-first into a web containing a giant spider.
+The bad news is their webs are often spun in trees, so it’s possible to walk, run or bike face-first into a web containing a giant spider.
 The spiders typically don’t bite humans because they are timid and flee from confrontation, although some cases have been reported.

-Here are some quick facts about the spider from a conversation with E. Richard Hoebeke, Associate Curator, University of Georgia Collection of Arthropods.
-The interview below, conducted through email, is lightly edited.
+Here are some quick facts about the spider from a conversation with E. Richard Hoebeke, associate curator, University of Georgia Collection of Arthropods.
+The interview below, conducted via email, is lightly edited.

 How is the Joro spider spreading?

 The Joro is an effective hitchhiker.
-This past Fall, I found one under the hood of my vehicle.
+This past fall, I found one under the hood of my vehicle.
 It can build a web quickly and attach it to an automobile or a trailer or any other conveyance.
-In addition, if the female is mated and gravid (with eggs) she can lay an egg mass on any object, again a vehicle, box, etc. So I believe the Joro is effectively spreading and expanding its range here in Georgia and beyond due to its hitchhiking capability.
+In addition, if the female is mated and gravid (with eggs), she can lay an egg mass on any object, again a vehicle, box, etc. So I believe the Joro is effectively spreading and expanding its range here in Georgia and beyond because of its hitchhiking capability.

 It can also spread when the spiderlings first hatch from the egg sac.
-These small spiders will spin a long strand of silk and that can be carried by air currents and moved great distances (a behavior called ballooning).
+These small spiders will spin a long strand of silk that can be carried by air currents and moved great distances (a behavior called ballooning).
 So between these two means, the spider is expanding its range.

-Where is the Juro spider currently found?
+Where is the Juro spider found?

-The Joro is now found in the northern part of Georgia and has spread into the very southern counties of Tennessee adjacent to the northern state line of Georgia, and also in the very western portion of South Carolina, also bordering Georgia.
-I am aware of a sighting from North Carolina, very likely a hitchhiker.
-Also, I heard of a Juro sighting in Oklahoma, again a likely a hitchhiker (the person reporting said she came from Athens and was moving to Oklahoma).
+The Joro is found in the northern part of Georgia and has spread into the very southern counties of Tennessee adjacent to the northern state line of Georgia, and in the very western portion of South Carolina, also bordering Georgia.
+I am aware of a sighting from North Carolina, very possibly a hitchhiker.
+Also, I heard of a Juro sighting in Oklahoma, again a likely hitchhiker (the person reporting said she came from Athens and was moving to Oklahoma).

-Do you think the spider will spread across much of the United States?
+Will the spider spread across much of the United States?

-The Joro has a fairly high cold tolerance (from recently reported research also done here at the University of Georgia) so it might do just fine in more northern climates of the eastern U.S. But only time will tell how far or how quickly it will spread.
-We will continue to rely heavily on the public for sightings of the Joro outside of Georgia.
+The Joro has a fairly high cold tolerance (from reported research, also done here at the University of Georgia) so it might do just fine in more northern climates of the eastern U.S. But only time will tell how far or how quickly it will spread.
+We will continue to rely heavily on the public for sightings of the Joro outside Georgia.

 Is the Joro spider venomous, and can they bite humans if startled?

 All spiders are venomous.
 They use that venom to subdue their prey.
 But not all spiders are poisonous.
 I know of a few reported incidences of a Joro biting a human.
-In one case, the bite site became reddened and swollen and a little painful.
+In one case, the bite site became reddened, swollen and a little painful.
 The individual sported a mild fever for a while, and the wound site took several days or more to heal.
 I think because all people are different, some with allergies to arthropod bites, and so the bite response can be different from one person to another.

 I also recommend that a spider not be picked up with your fingers.
 No sense in taking chances to get bit.
 Joro spiders appear to be passive, timid spiders.
 They usually run away when their webs are agitated.